- Office of Graduate Studies

 - If required, get Institutional Review Board (IRB) approval.
 Approval of research protocol by the IRB is mandatory if research with human subjects is involved.
 This review is necessary to determine whether human subjects will be at risk and to protect their rights and welfare.
 IRB approval must be obtained before research commences.

-Students should contact the IRB Coordinator early in their thesis planning process and should submit their completed application (protocol) to the IRB at least two months before they plan to begin their research.
+Students should contact the IRB Coordinator early in their thesis or project planning process and should submit their completed application (protocol) to the IRB at least two months before they plan to begin their research.

 Any research involving surveys, experiments, questionnaires, interviews, and similar methodology involves research with human subjects.
-Theses in the social and behavioral sciences, education, health fields and management/ administration will probably require this review.
+Theses or projects in the social and behavioral sciences, education, health fields and management/ administration will probably require this review.

 For further questions, contact the Office of Research & Sponsored Programs .